jiyometrik/drones-sentinel/README.md

 # drones-sentinel

-A suite of tools, accompanied by a range of classification pipelines, for drone detection through RF signals.
+A suite of tools, accompanied by a range of classification pipelines, for drone detection via RF signals.

+All working code can be found in `src`.
+Run `main.py` to initiate the training pipeline.
+Code that was used for trialing is in `sandbox`.

 ## notes to devs
-- `douglas` directory doesn't run, these are js code for reference
+- `douglas` directory doesn't run; this is just for reference

 ## todolist
 - calculate welch PSD and STFT (short-time fourier transform)